Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 ### Bass Boost Filter

-The “Bass Boost” audio enhancement is the 16 bit fixed-point implementation of a "Peak Shelving Filter", described by:
+The ï¿½Bass Boostï¿½ audio enhancement is the 16 bit fixed-point implementation of a "Peak Shelving Filter", described by:

 ![](graphics/usb_speaker_bb_equation.png)